What we build

-Pivota makes merchants more queryable across agent surfaces, routes demand into merchant-native checkout and payment flows, and writes execution state back into existing merchant systems.
+It maintains a structured Commerce Index agents can search, routes demand into merchant-native checkout and payment flows, and writes execution state back into existing merchant systems — without requiring merchants to rebuild or replatform.

-Store platforms such as Shopify, Wix, WooCommerce, and BigCommerce can provide useful native access where available.
-Pivota adds a merchant-controlled layer across checkout, payments, write-back, continuity, and fallback.
+Store platforms such as Shopify, Wix, WooCommerce, and BigCommerce provide useful native access where available.
+Pivota adds execution continuity, Commerce Index queryability, and fallback across checkout, payments, and write-back.

 Merchant-native checkout